user behavior analytics (UBA) data classification

 How access control works

-Access controls identify an individual or entity, verify the person or application is who or what it claims to be, and authorizes the access level and set of actions associated with the username or IP address.
-Directory services and protocols, including Lightweight Directory Access Protocol and Security Assertion Markup Language, provide access controls for authenticating and authorizing users and entities and enabling them to connect to computer resources, such as distributed applications and web servers.
+Access controls identify an individual or entity, verify the person or application is who or what it claims to be, and authorizes the access level and set of actions associated with the identity.
+Directory services and protocols, including Lightweight Directory Access Protocol and Security Assertion Markup Language, provide access controls to authenticate and authorize users and entities and let them connect to computer resources, such as distributed applications and web servers.

 Organizations use different access control models depending on their compliance requirements and the security levels of IT they are trying to protect.